Densuano (Koforidua): Administration

 The Assembly Woman of Densuano, called Esther Gyeki, won assembly level elections in the year 2011 and was sworn in 2012.
-Apart from the Assembly Woman who represents Densuano in legal and as a government rep, there are other leaders, of which the most recognized of all is the Odikurow, who is somehow the local chief.
+Apart from the Assembly Woman who represents Densuano in legal matters and as a government representative, there are other leaders, of which the most recognized of all is the Odikurow, who is the local chief.

 Future Plans

 The road leading to Densuano is planned to link Koforidua to Suhum through to Accra.
-The dam in the village which was constructed some decades ago will be renovated to allow the movement on it.
+The dam in the village which was constructed some decades ago will be renovated to allow road traffic on it.
 This alternative is being worked on since the bridge at Suhum is dilapidated and poses risk of harming motorists and pedestrians.

-On map, Densuano has an airport demarcated area and some reserved hotel lands.
+Densuano has an airport demarcated area and some reserved hotel lands.